1. Methodology background

 3. Important points about labour productivity data

-• Output per hour is our preferred measure of labour productivity because it accounts for different working patterns; it is calculated for the whole economy and for each industry by dividing gross value added (GVA) by hours worked for that industry, and also by bespoke industries and the market sector.
+Output per hour is our preferred measure of labour productivity because it accounts for different working patterns; it is calculated for the whole economy and for each industry by dividing gross value added (GVA) by hours worked for that industry, bespoke industry group or market sector.
+The market sector is explained in Section 6: Methods used to produce the labour productivity data.

-• Output per worker is calculated for the whole economy and the market sector by dividing GVA by number of workers.
+Output per worker is calculated for the whole economy and the market sector by dividing GVA by number of workers.
+A "worker" refers to an individual employed in any capacity, whether full-time or part-time, and regardless of the number of jobs they hold.

-• Output per job is calculated for the whole economy and for each industry by dividing GVA by number of jobs for that industry, and also calculated for bespoke industries.
+Output per job is calculated for the whole economy and for each industry by dividing GVA by the number of jobs for that industry and bespoke industry group.
+A "job" refers to a specific position of employment, which could be full-time or part-time.
+If a single worker holds multiple jobs, each of those positions is counted separately.

-• For our headline measures, we use GVA in chain volume measure prices (CVM), which includes adjustments for price changes (inflation-adjusted), which are presented as an index; we also use GVA in current prices (CP), although changes in the price of inputs and outputs make this measure less useful for measuring changes in productivity over time.
+For our headline measures, we use GVA in chain volume measure prices (CVM), which includes adjustments for price changes (inflation-adjusted) and are presented as an index.
+We also use GVA in current prices (CP), although changes in the price of inputs and outputs make this measure less useful for measuring changes in productivity over time.

 Nôl i'r tabl cynnwys